FredoSalat/black-jack/README.md

-# Black Jack
+# Blackjack

-The card game Black Jack written in Python
+The card game Blackjack written in Python